 Our jobs and career give us stability in life.
-When that stability is taken away, you need an employment law attorney at Strong Advocates on your side to demand respect, fairness and compensation.
+When that stability is taken away, you need a Los Angeles employment attorney at Strong Advocates on your side to demand respect, fairness and compensation.
 We handle cases of wrongful termination, discrimination, sexual harassment, as well as sexual assault at the workplace.

 Our highly skilled legal team works tirelessly to secure your rights in the workplace, so that you can feel valued and get your life back on track – and nothing can get in the way of that promise.
 We know how important it is to fight back when your rights are violated.
 When we fight for you, we use their extensive experience to reach extraordinary outcomes.
 With Strong Advocates by your side, you can be sure that you will have a talented and honorable team committed to helping you regain the respect you deserve.

 Our work together begins with evaluating your case.
 Can you win?
 How much is it worth?
 How long will it take?
 What strategies can we use for a positive resolution?
-We provide free written case analysis to help you understand your legal rights and options.
+An employment attorney will provide a free written case analysis to help you understand your legal rights and options.